The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • Computing an (nXn) eigen equation

-Let us understand manifold projection technique with an example.
+Let us understand the manifold projection technique with an example.

-If a manifold is continuously differentiable to any order, it is known as smooth or differentiable manifold.
-ISOMAP is an algorithm which aims to recover full low-dimensional representation of a non-linear manifold.
+If a manifold is continuously differentiable to any order, it is known as a smooth or differentiable manifold.
+ISOMAP is an algorithm that aims to recover the full low-dimensional representation of a non-linear manifold.
 It assumes that the manifold is smooth.

-It also assumes that for any pair of points on manifold, the geodesic distance (shortest distance between two points on a curved surface) between the two points is equal to the Euclidean distance (shortest distance between two points on a straight line).
+It also assumes that for any pair of points on the manifold, the geodesic distance (shortest distance between two points on a curved surface) between the two points equals the Euclidean distance (shortest distance between two points on a straight line).
 Let’s first visualize the geodesic and Euclidean distance between a pair of points:

 dimensioaity reduction